ShunSakurai/check_forbidden/README.md

 ![UI](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_ui.png)

 - Result is displayed in Command Prompt, and if any match is found, it is also exported to CSV file
-- Once the term is found in one file, the program stops searching for that term and starts searching for it in the next file
+- Once the term is found in one file, the program stops searching for that term and starts searching for the next term in the file
 - Result is displayed for each file, and for the whole files (as the "Summary")
 - You can press "Enter" key or click "X" (close) button to exit the program
 - You can re-run the program without closing it